-- Ventricular tachycardia (VT) is a fast, abnormal heart rate.
+- Ventricular tachycardia (VT) is a fast, abnormal heart rhythm.
 This may last for only a few seconds or for a longer period of time.

 - VT that lasts for only a few seconds may not need to be treated.

-- Longer episodes of VT are dangerous and must be treated.
+- Longer episodes of VT may be dangerous and require treatment and prevention.

-- Some heart problems can lead to VT.
+- Some diseases that result in heart muscle damage can lead to VT.

-- Treatment may include medicines or an implantable device to check and correct your heartbeat.
+- Treatment may include medicines, ablation therapy or an implantable device to check and correct your heartbeat.

-- Seek immediate medical help if you feel lightheaded or dizzy, or have chest pain or a lasting rapid heartbeat.
+- Seek immediate medical help if you feel lightheaded or dizzy, or have chest pain or a sustained rapid heartbeat.

 - Before your visit, write down questions you want answered.